doinkythederp/nasm-language-support/README.md

 ### Downloading a NASM binary

 You can also download NASM from their [website](https://nasm.us/).
-Find a link to the latest version and download the binary for your platform.
-Then, add it to a folder that's in your path, like `/usr/local/bin`.
+Find a link to the latest version and download the executable for your platform.
+Then, add it to a folder that's referenced in your PATH, such as `/usr/local/bin`.

 ## Extension Setting